 David Roberts

-In the year 1913, archaeologists, scholars and financiers from across the Old World descend on the Valley of the Gods in Songhai, Abyssonia, where scholars from the Temple of the Sun Amon have just unearthed the tomb of the legendary New God Djoser Parahu Daoud.
+In the year 1913, archaeologists, scholars and financiers from across the Old World descend on the Valley of the Gods in Songhai, Abyssonia, where researchers from the Temple of the Sun Amon have just unearthed the tomb of the legendary New God Djoser Parahu Daoud.

 An adventure in the style of The Mummy and Raiders of the Lost Ark, set in the world of Fear & Hunger.
 Contains the rules and mechanics necessary to play, along with the pregens, scenario documents and maps.